 Standing Session Committees / Northwest Wyoming Legislators:

-Following a legislator’s work during the session is one of the best ways to know how well they are representing you, their constituent, and their positions.
+Following a legislator’s work during the session is one of the best ways to know how well they are representing you, and their positions.
 Look at the digest version of a bill to see how legislators vote in their standing committees, on CoW votes, and on third reading votes.
 Bills sponsored can be found on each legislator’s profile.